JakeRoggenbuck/component/README.md

 -> 3
 ```

-Here is the example of caluclating the speed dilation of an object at velocity `v` in m/s for time `t` in seconds.
+Here is the example of calculating the speed dilation of an object at velocity `v` in m/s for time `t` in seconds.
 More info about this in the section [#Component-in-action](#component-in-action)

 ```
 > > t 1 v 2 ^ C 2 ^ / - sqrt / s fn